What Is a NACA Mortgage?

 → 90 days of bank statements for all accounts

 Depending on your situation, becoming NACA-qualified can take anywhere from one counseling session to several months.
-You should be qualified within six months unless your finances are especially complex.
+However, you should be qualified within six months unless your finances are especially complex.
 Once approved, the qualification is valid for six months.

-Once you’ve found a property, you’ll contact your housing counselor to receive a property qualification letter, which verifies you’re qualified to purchase the home.
+Once you’ve found a property, you’ll contact your housing counselor to receive a property-specific letter, which verifies that you’re qualified to purchase the home.
 You’ll then negotiate the home price and other terms of the purchase and sale agreement.

-Next, you’ll meet with a mortgage consultant who’ll verify you’re still NACA-qualified and approve you for NACA credit access.
+Next, you’ll meet with your mortgage consultant, who’ll verify you’re still NACA-qualified and approve you for NACA credit access.
 This step allows your housing counselor to submit your complete NACA mortgage application to a participating lender for final approval.

 You’ll need to provide the following during this step: